lrcampos97/ecommerce-api/README.md

 Store only the name and description fields in Elasticsearch for efficient search indexing, while the full product details are stored in PostgreSQL.

+### Avoid circular dependencies on graphql types

+I've made use of loadash package to use the function `omit`, to create an extended class for Product.

+### Git atomic commits

+You can check all the development flow through the atomic commits [here](https://github.com/lrcampos97/ecommerce-api/pull/1/commits).

 ## Setup and Usage

 ### Prerequisites